 However, whenever disturbed when feeding on your human blood, the fleas will hide under your clothes for a maximum of 24 hours.
-In addition, when the cat fleas can trace their way out of your clothes, they’ll continue feeding on your blood periodically.
+Also, when the cat fleas can trace their way out of your clothes, they’ll continue feeding on your blood periodically.

 When and Why do Fleas Bite?

-Fleas detect the volatile organic compound (VOC) released from the human body, mainly due to body odor and skin flora, and thus are able to readily select their prey.
+Fleas detect the volatile organic compound (VOC) released from the human body, mainly due to body odor and skin flora, and can readily select their prey.

 ~~ Fun Facts ~~